IBCA CONSTITUTION Tentative pending Board Approval

 Section 7.
 The President shall serve as Master of Ceremonies at all Association banquets.
 He shall preside at Board of Director meetings.
 His office automatically qualifies him for membership on the Board of Directors as a regular member.

 Section 8.
-The Vice President, in absence or ability of the President to perform his duties, shall perform the duties normally assumed by the President.
+The President-Elect, in absence or ability of the President to perform his duties, shall perform the duties normally assumed by the President.

 Section 9.
 One of the Assistant Directors shall keep minutes of all business meetings, including the Board of Director meetings.